charliedowler/scaling-octo-cyril/README.md

 # server started on http://localhost:9000
 ```

-You can change the label name in `conf/application.conf`
+You can change the label name and/or label color in `conf/application.conf`

 `64| cyril.label = "ready"`

+`65| cyril.color = "199c4b"`

 ### Setting up the Github webhook